 In addition to the Northern Resident Orcas and the Humpbacks, we are also blessed with the presence of another eco-type of Orca known as Bigg's Orcas, formerly known as Transient Orcas.
 Bigg's Orcas look very similar to their Resident Orca cousins but tend to travel in smaller family groups.
 However, the main distinguishing element is that Bigg's Orcas eat only marine mammals while the Residents only eat salmon.
 This means that the Bigg's can sometimes be seen hunting prey such as dolphins, sea lions or seals.
 During our season, the hawk eyes among our guests are often rewarded with Bigg's sightings up in the mainland fiords seeking out Pacific White Sided Dolphin prey.

-Once we've had our thrill with Orca and Humpbacks, there remain Dall's porpoises, Pacific White Sided dolphins and Steller sea lions to marvel at.
+Once we've had our thrill with Orca and Humpbacks, there remain Dall's porpoises, Pacific White Sided dolphins, Steller sea lions, and sea otters to marvel at.
 Dall's porpoises frequent the waters of Blackfish Sound just minutes from Farewell Harbour.
 These animals can move like bullets through the water in search of prey and their movements offer our guests a mesmerizing master class in synchronized swimming!

 Steller sea lions, although less charismatic than their whale and dolphin cousins, are fascinating in their behaviour in their haul-out areas near the lodge.
 We can see these animals in large harem haul-outs sunning themselves and we can hear them grunting and barking as their pups and juveniles clamber over each other on the rocks.
 While they appear slow and docile on land, they are nearly as agile as dolphins in the water.